Quantum fluctuations in atomic Josephson junctions: the role of dimensionality: Mean-field results

-In the next sections, the results found in the mean-field approximation are used as a starting point to compute the beyond mean-field corrections to the Josephson frequency and the \gls{mqst}.
+In the next sections, the results found in the mean-field approximation are used as a starting point to compute the beyond-mean-field corrections to the Josephson frequency and the \gls{mqst}.
 As we will see, contrary to the mean-field results, the beyond-mean-field Gaussian corrections are strongly dependent on the spatial dimension $D$.